This page describes ROM carts, which are custom game cartrdges that can be loaded with multiple "roms" for each

 connection to a PC and running a command line to load games.
 Also, saves are not supported.
 At the moment,

 there's no place to get them, so the above ROM cart is the only option.

 DS flash cards will either not work on 3DS system, or they will only play DS games.
 At the moment, the only way

-to actually play 3DS ROMS is with a Gateway 3DS, or a Sky 3DS.
-Both of these flash cards are constantly being
+to actually play 3DS ROMS on a flash card is with a Gateway 3DS, or a Sky 3DS.
+Both of these flash cards

 *I'm not a fan of any of the Neo Flash carts; They're outdated and support is terrible.
 The